sanalzio/binx/README.md

 # writes output to output file
 $ binx c /path/to/input.bx /path/to/output.html

-# compiles and serves binx file on local host
+# compiles and serves path on local host
-$ binx serve /path/to/input.bx
+$ binx serve /path/

-# compiles and serves binx file on local host with spesific port
+# compiles and serves path on local host with spesific port
 # default is 8080
-$ binx serve /path/to/input.bx 3000
+$ binx serve /path/ 3000
 ```

 ## ✔ Installation